Natacha-07/simple_shell/README.md

 # simple_shell
-A team project by Kawu Musa Idris-Idah, and Oluwakemi Akinloye
+A team project by Kawu Musa Idris-Idah, and Royal Highness Oluwakemi Akinloye